Common Foxglove

 Chemical

-Trials on chemical control have concluded that metsulfron methyl and triclopyr showed some control on Common Foxglove.
+Trials on chemical control have concluded that metsulfron methyl and triclopyr showed some control on common foxglove.
 However, hand-pulling is still considered the most effective control method.

 We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.